WHO ARE YA?

 The Club publishes its position on major policy issues via the official matchday programme as well as on its web site and in press releases and agreed articles in the local media.

-Importantly, the Club meets with representatives of the following supporter groups on the first Monday of every month (where possible) to develop dialogue and exchange information and ideas:
+Importantly, the Club meets with the independant SLO and representatives of the following supporter groups on the first Monday of every month (where possible) to develop dialogue and exchange information and ideas:

-Supporters who do not belong to any of these organisations are welcome to contact the SLO by the customer contact methods.
+Supporters who do not belong to any of these organisations are welcome to contact the independant SLO by email on email@example.com

 The Club will give the earliest possible notice of any changes and offers in respect of ticketing policy and prices and endeavours to publicise any such changes via a wide variety of means including the local media.